Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: HOI Simulation

-To assess the performance of our method, we sample \textbf{80} sequences from Open4DHOI, containing a total of \textbf{29k} frames, and group them by action type.
-Each action is trained under three different reward settings.
-We evaluate the training results using three metrics: MPJPE (mean per joint position error) with reference motion, contact score, and jitter score to evaluate the smoothness of the motion.
-The results of the ablation study are summarized in Tab.~\ref{tab:ablation}.
-In Fig.~\ref{fig:physics}, we visualize the imitation results of our method.
+\textbf{Optimization Results}.
+The results of the ablation study are summarized in Tab.~\ref{tab:simulation}.
+In Fig.~\ref{fig:simulation}, we visualize the imitation results of our method.
 It can be observed that our approach effectively optimizes physically implausible issues in the reference motion, such as interpenetration, foot floating, and contact misalignment.